iiic-iiita/bhacks2019/searching for team name/README.md

 ## HOW TO RUN -

 1. INSTALL XAMPP
-2. RUN SQL CODE AFTER MAKING DATABASE NAME leaveapp
+2. RUN SQL CODE given in sql folder AFTER MAKING DATABASE NAME leaveapp
 3. COPY THE CODE TO htdocs/ folder inside xampp directory
 4. RUN xampp and switch 'ON' the PHP and SQL server.
 5. GO to localhost/searching for team name for login page (username - iec2017029, password - 123, email - iec2017029@iiita.ac.in, hostel - BH1,BH4 contains some data)